-A couple of weeks ago, I returned to Terminal 3 (T3) of Manila’s Ninoy Aquino International Airport (MNL) for the first time since the pandemic began.
-Although T3 seemed pretty much unchanged from pre-corona days — in that it was just as bland, boring, and miserable as before — my visit to one of its lounges added a veneer of modern comfort to an unremarkable airport experience.
+In June 2022, I returned to Terminal 3 (T3) of Manila’s Ninoy Aquino International Airport (MNL) for the first time since the pandemic began.
+Although T3 seemed pretty much unchanged from pre-corona days — in that it was just as bland, boring, and miserable as before — my visit to one of its lounges thankfully added a veneer of comfort to the airport experience.

 Welcome to the PAGSS Lounge.

 Note: Unless otherwise specified, the information and pictures presented here are drawn from my own experience of using the PAGSS Lounge on 03 June 2022.
 Operating hours, admission criteria, lounge facilities/services and other details may change at any time without prior notice.

 Airport name : Ninoy Aquino International Airport (commonly abbreviated as “NAIA”)

 IATA code : MNL